 Back to All Events

-Empire of AI: Dreams and Nightmares in Sam Altman’s OpenAI - Karen Hao in Conversation with John Borthwick
+Karen Hao in Conversation with John Borthwick

 • Elebash Recital Hall, the CUNY Graduate Center 365 5th Avenue New York, NY, 10016 United States (map)

-In Empire of AI (“startling and intensely researched” — Vulture) Karen Hao lifts the veil on the industry defining our era.
+The author discusses her new book about the technology that is rapidly changing our world: In Empire of AI (“startling and intensely researched” — Vulture) Karen Hao lifts the veil on the industry defining our era.
 With access to the world of Sam Altman’s OpenAI from the beginning, Hao how had an insider’s view of the development of this world-changing technology, the breakthrough of Chat GPT, and the company’s path from idealism to a pursuit of power consuming vast information and resources.
 Hao, an award-winning journalist covering artificial intelligence, has written for The Atlantic and The Wall Street Journal and was senior editor of the MIT Technology Review.
 She speaks about her provocative new book with John Borthwick, a leader in the New York startup technology business for over three decades, who is founder and CEO of beta works.

 Presented with the Leon Levy Center for Biography.
 Co-sponsored by Craig Newmark Graduate School of Journalism at CUNY.

-Register for the Zoom live event
+Register for the Zoom Live event

-Please contact Jimmy Cok at jcok@gc.cuny.edu in advance for CART services or any additional accessibility requests or concerns for in-person events.
 This event will be live streamed, and closed captions will be provided.

 All of our events are recorded and are published on our YouTube Channel.